Dynamics of a compressible gas injected into a confined porous layer: Introduction

 \section{Introduction}

-Subsurface gas storage plays a crucial role in addressing anthropogenic climate change, both by sequestering greenhouse gas emissions prior to atmospheric release and by enabling the transition to cleaner energy sources.
-The first approach is well-established through carbon capture and storage, where large quantities of CO$_2$ are injected into the subsurface for long-term containment.
+gas storage plays a crucial role in addressing anthropogenic climate change, both by sequestering greenhouse gas emissions prior to atmospheric release and by enabling the transition to cleaner energy sources.
+The first approach is well-established through carbon capture and storage, where large quantities of CO$_2$ are injected {underground} for long-term containment.
 More recently, underground hydrogen storage has gained significant attention for its potential to enable large-scale integration of renewable energy into the power grid (\citealt{heinemann_enabling_2021}; \citealt{zivar_underground_2021}; \citealt{muhammed_review_2022}; \citealt{lord_geologic_2014}; \citealt{tarkowski_underground_2019}).
-Proposed storage sites for subsurface gas include depleted reservoirs, aquifers, and salt caverns, all of which are typically saturated with brine.
+The concept is to use surplus renewable energy generated during the summer months to produce hydrogen via electrolysis, store it in underground formations, and subsequently recover it during the winter when demand exceeds supply.
+Hydrogen is a particularly attractive candidate for this large-scale energy storage owing to its high energy density and the fact that its combustion or use in a fuel cell produces minimal harmful emissions \citep{zivar_underground_2021}.
+Proposed underground storage sites for gas include depleted reservoirs, aquifers, and salt caverns, all of which are typically saturated with brine.
 Unlike CO$_2$ storage, where the gas is intended for permanent sequestration, hydrogen storage requires recoverability, making accurate predictions of gas plume evolution crucial.
 Due to its exceptionally low viscosity relative to brine, injected hydrogen may spread rapidly along the top of the brine within an aquifer, forming a thin gas layer that extends far from the injection site \citep{hagemann_mathematical_2015}.
 This behaviour not only reduces storage efficiency but also increases the risk of hydrogen loss.